-If you're anything like us, you spent your weekend binging on Krusty Burgers, washing them down with a Duff Beer, and watching roughly 72 straight hours of The Simpsons.
+If you're anything like us, you spent the last month binging on Krusty Burgers, washing them down with Duff Beer, and watching hours and hours of The Simpsons until your eyes bled.
 Turns out, watching classic episodes for the 100th time somehow makes them even funnier.
 There's also a plethora of great sports-themed episodes from the long-running series that managed to get better with time, too.
 (Oh, that Harlem Globetrotters bit is pure gold.)
-In honor of FXX's ongoing Every Simpsons Ever marathon, we here at Scout.com picked the best and absolute essential sports moments from The Simpsons.
+In honor of FXX's Every Simpsons Ever marathon, we here at Scout.com picked the best and absolute essential sports moments from The Simpsons.
 Mmm, Simpsons and sports nostalgia.

 Best All-Around Sports Episode: "Homer at the Bat"

 This isn't just the best sports-themed episode of The Simpsons, its one of the show's all-time best episodes, period.
 When Mr. Burns brings in ringers for the Springfield Power Plant's softball team to win a bet (including Darryl Strawberry, Steve Sax, Don Mattingly, Jose Canseco, Roger Clemens, Wade Boggs, Ozzie Smith, Mike Scioscia, and Ken Griffey, Jr.), Homer and his beloved "Wonder Bat" are forced to warm the bench.
 That is, until, a series of crazy events prevent eight of the pro baseball players from playing in the big game.
 The episode, which also has one of the show's greatest original songs ("We're Talking Softball") also gave us the best taunt that echoed through baseball stadiums the early 90's: "Darrrryyyyyyyl, Darrryyyyyyyl."
 (Season 3, Episode 17.)